FREE Case Evaluation

 - Capital Murder

 Regardless of the level of homicide with which you have been charged, it is critical to obtain strong legal defense from an experienced attorney.
-Homicide cases are notoriously complex, and you need a defense attorney who understands the nuances and subtleties of a homicide charge and who has the experience to refute the evidence of the prosecution.
+Homicide cases are notoriously complex, and you need a Maryland homicide attorney who understands the nuances and subtleties of a homicide charge and who has the experience to refute the evidence of the prosecution.